rfns/dotenv/README.md

 Quick and easy:

 * If you want to read from your OS use `##class(DotEnv.Parser).FromOS()`
-* If you want to read from a file use `##class(DotEnv.Parser).FromPath()`
+* If you want to read from a file use `##class(DotEnv.Parser).FromPath("path/to/file", .status, ".env-prod")`

 Each method returns an %ArrayOfDataTypes instance populated with your env variables.

-When using `FromPath`, existing ones aren't overwritten.
+> __NOTE:__ When using `FromPath`, any of the existing ones won't be overwritten.
+Do NOT include the file name when passing the path to this method.
+Use the third parameter for that instead: (path, status code, file name).
+The default file name is `.env`.

+## Format

 .env files should be composed using the following format: